isomerpages/pmo-nccs/media/publications/_posts/2020-04-01-singapores-long-term-low-emissions-development-strategy.md

 ---
 ![Singapore's Long-Term Low-Emissions Development Strategy](/images/charting.png "Singapore's Long-Term Low-Emissions Development Strategy"){: style="width:312px; height:420px; margin-left:15px; border:1px solid #ededed;"}

-Singapore's Long-Term Low-Emissions Development Strategy (LEDS) document titled “Charting Singapore’s Low-Carbon and Climate Resilient Future”, builds on the enhanced NDC’s target by aspiring to halve our emissions from its peak to 33MtCO<sub>2</sub>e by 2050, with a view to achieving net zero emissions as soon as viable in the second half of the century.
+On 4 November 2022, Singapore submitted its second update to the 2030 Nationally Determined Contribution and an Addendum to Singapore’s Long-Term Low-Emissions Development Strategy (LEDS) to the United Nations Framework Convention on Climate Change (UNFCCC).
+The Addendum to the LEDS captures Singapore’s raised national climate target to achieve net zero emissions by 2050.
+It builds on the [LEDS submitted in 2020](https://www.nccs.gov.sg/files/docs/default-source/publications/nccsleds.pdf), which laid out a target of halving our emissions from their peak to 33 MtCO<sub>2</sub>e by 2050, with a view to achieving net zero emissions as soon as viable in the second half of the century.
+The targets are contingent on the maturity of decarbonisation technologies and effective international cooperation.
+Singapore’s ability to fulfil these pledges, like all Parties, will depend on the continued international commitment by Parties to the Paris Agreement and their climate pledges.

-In October 2022, Singapore announced that it will raise its national climate target to achieve net zero emissions by 2050 as part of its LEDS.

-To enable Singapore’s low-carbon transition, the 2020 LEDS has three thrusts:
+To achieve net zero by 2050, Singapore is accelerating the low-carbon transition for industry, economy and society through four key thrusts:

 a.
-Transformations in industry, economy and society, e.g. more renewable energy, greater energy efficiency, reducing energy consumption;
+Catalysing business transformation, e.g. improving energy efficiency, shifting towards a more sustainable Energy and Chemicals sector;

 b.
-Adoption of advanced low-carbon technologies, e.g. carbon capture, utilisation and storage (CCUS), and use of low-carbon fuels; and
+Investing in low-carbon technologies, e.g. carbon capture, utilisation and storage (CCUS), and use of low-carbon fuels;

 c.
-Effective international collaboration, e.g. international climate action, regional power grids, market-based mechanisms.
+Pursuing effective international cooperation, e.g. international climate action, regional power grids, market-based mechanisms; and

+d.
+Adopting low-carbon practices, e.g. greener commutes with cleaner vehicles and Walk-Cycle-Ride.

+These thrusts are supported by [Singapore’s revised carbon tax](https://www.nccs.gov.sg/media/press-release/singapore-will-raise-climate-ambition), as a key enabler of this transition.

 <u>Download:</u>